oddcod3/Phantom-Evasion/README.md

 Mingw-w64 used to compile source code to EXE format

-Pyinstaller used to generate pyhton  ELF execuatable
+Pyinstaller used to generate pyhton  ELF executable

 in windows: